end2endzone/ShellAnything/UserManual.md

 **Example #1:**

-If an executable must get the list of selected files in a single command line (one after the other), one can set the property `selection.multi.separator` to  `" "` (double quote, space, double quote) and use the string `"${selection.path}"` (including the double quotes) to get the required expanded value:
+If an executable must get the list of selected files in a single command line (one after the other), one can temporary set the property `selection.multi.separator` to `" "` (double quote, space, double quote) and use the string `"${selection.path}"` (including the double quotes) to get the required expanded value:

 ```xml
 <actions>